2023 Solar Incentives Guide for Summit, MI - Tax Credits & Rebates

 Can I use solar and another type of renewable energy in combination to power my home?

-You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
-Be sure to talk through your ideas with your local Summit solar installation expert.
-They can help you plan your project and also help you understand the various incentives that you will or won't qualify for.
+You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
+Make sure you go over your ideas with your local Summit solar installer.
+They can help you plan your project and educate you on the various incentives that you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.